Suggested links

 In addition, heavy drinking comes with the risk of financial, legal, and family problems.

 In some cases, high-functioning alcoholics will experience alcohol withdrawals once they quit drinking.
-However, alcohol withdrawal is potentially life-threatening, so your doctor or healthcare provider may recommend a medical detox program.
+However, alcohol withdrawal is potentially life-threatening, so your doctor or healthcare provider may recommend starting with a medical detox program.

-After completing detox, you may participate in a treatment program at a substance abuse treatment center.
+After completing detox, you may participate in an alcohol treatment program at a substance abuse treatment center.
 Like medical detox, inpatient and outpatient options are available based on your specific needs.

-Medications that have been proven to be effective in treating AUD include:
+Medications that are effective in treating AUD include:

 Support groups can help those in recovery by providing them with a much-needed support system.
 Support group meetings are not just a vital part of the treatment process but are regularly used even after completing formal treatment.